WCSCourses/ViralBioinfLAC2022/Modules/Reference_alignment.md

 - **dengue-aln.sorted.bam** (the BAM file)
 - **dengue-aln.sorted.bam.bai** (the BAM index file).

-To check this and to view the sizes of the files you can use:
+To check this you can use:

 ``ls -lh``